 Q: Does the NPRS breed pouched rats?

-A: Although the NPRS is purely a society, we do have members who breed with us and we try and help and support each other through the process as best we can.
+A: Not Quite.
+The NPRS is purely a society, we do have members who breed and we try and help and support each other through the process as best we can.
 Many breeders use our process for selecting owners.

 Q: Your articles say Pouched Rats may not be suitable for me because of reason X or reason Y. Does this mean I can’t have one?

 A: Not always, every requirement is about matching animals to owners but in some cases, yes.
 It may prevent a breeder homing an animal to you.